Killing of Stephon Clark: Investigation

-During the investigation, it was discovered that Clark's phone records showed that he had called Salena Mohamed Manni 76 times leading up to the shooting, causing her to block his phone number.
-Clark also attempted to get ahold of his probation officer in the 48 hours after he was reported for domestic violence, but was unable to do so.
+During the investigation, it was discovered through Clark's phone records that he had called Salena Mohamed Manni 76 times leading up to the shooting, causing her to block his phone number.
+Clark also attempted to get a hold of his probation officer in the 48 hours after he was reported for domestic violence, but was unable to do so.
 Clark had also received text messages from Manni telling him that he would be sent back to prison for the domestic incident and that he would not see his children for a long time.
 Clark also texted other ex-girlfriends seeking drugs, as well as texting Manni that he was going to commit suicide.
 An examination of his internet search history also showed that he had been researching websites about suicide.

-On March 2, 2019, Sacramento County District Attorney Anne Marie Schubert announced that her office would not be filing criminal charges against the police officers involved in Clark's death.
+On March 2, 2019, Sacramento County district attorney Anne Marie Schubert announced that her office would not be filing criminal charges against the police officers involved in Clark's death.
 Schubert stated that the officers had probable cause to stop and detain Clark and that they were legally justified in using deadly force against him.
-On March 5, 2019, California Attorney General Xavier Becerra announced that his office could not file criminal charges for Clark's death.
+On March 5, 2019, California attorney general Xavier Becerra announced that his office could not file criminal charges for Clark's death.

-On September 26, 2019, US Attorney McGregor Scott and the Federal Bureau of Investigation (FBI) announced there was "insufficient evidence" to bring federal civil right charges against the officers.
+On September 26, 2019, US attorney McGregor Scott and the Federal Bureau of Investigation (FBI) announced there was "insufficient evidence" to bring federal civil right charges against the officers.
 The Sacramento Police Department also said the department's investigation found no policy or training violations related to the shooting.
 The officers were cleared to return to active duty after they had been assigned to desk duty.

 Officers

 The Sacramento Police Department initially stated that they would release the names of the officers who shot Clark within 10 days of the event.
 Sources leaked what they alleged were the names of the shooters; however, the Sacramento Police Department did not confirm the validity of the names citing fears for the officers' safety.

-In March 2019 shortly after the district attorney decided to not press charges against them, the two officers came forward and revealed their identities (Terrance Mercadal and Jared Robinet), and opened up about their experience during the shooting in an interview with The Sacramento Bee.
+In March 2019, shortly after the district attorney decided to not press charges against them, the two officers revealed their identities as Terrance Mercadal and Jared Robinet, opening up about their experience during the shooting in an interview with The Sacramento Bee.